By Robert Covington

 I know what you’re saying “Fun?
 Really Robert?
 I think you’ve inhaled too much toner.”
 But yes, they really are fun, in much the same way playing with your cellphone is fun.

-You can customize the background image, add apps to improve productivity, set defaults to suit your preferences.
+You can customize the background image, add apps to improve productivity, and even set defaults to suit your preferences.
 There are countless ways to make it work just for you.
 Let’s take a few minutes and explore some of the easy customizations you can use to make your MFP work for you in ways you’ve probably never imagined.

 Elevate Your MFP Experience